:

 Skill Level

 10+ year-olds usually have the required skill to enjoy this game.
 Still, it's important for parents and guardians to consider the maturity required to process the game content.
 Being a game about reading and changing words, this doesn't appeal that much to very young players (unless they really love reading).
-But those who get over this hurdle find a game that rewards lateral thinking and the ability to solve narrative puzzle inventively.
+But those who get over this hurdle find a game that rewards lateral thinking and the ability to solve narrative puzzles inventively.

 Costs